1992–93 AS Roma season

 Associazione Sportiva Roma lost its position as the dominant team in Rome, due to a mediocre season.
 New manager Vujadin Boškov had led Sampdoria to a domestic league title and European Cup final, but his only season in the capital was hampered by too many draws and struggles to be able to outplay the opposition.
 The result was a tenth place, just three points clear of the drop zone, and Boškov left his job following the end of the season, when Roma also lost the Coppa Italia final to Torino.
+This season is also notable in the clubs history as it was the debut of academy player Francesco Totti, at age 16.
+Appearing on 28 March 1993 in a match against Brescia which Roma won 2-0.
+Totti would go on to set multiple records with the club while spending his entire twenty-five year career with Roma.